-REAL 7472 Cooperative Work Experience (4)
+REAL 7472 Cooperative Work Experience (4) (Last year's course prefix/number RE 714)

 Prerequisites: Completion of two core real estate courses and Real Estate 7471, enrollment in a core or related course or instructor approval.
 This course combines productive work experience with academic study.
 The student, employer and instructor will develop a written competency-based learning plan with varied learning objectives and work experiences.
 Students must develop new learning objectives each semester.
 The seminar consists of the development of a personalized on-the-job training plan and continuation of discussions with field experts on the application of real estate fundamentals which may include brokerage, marketing, finance, law, property management and appraisal in the residential and commercial real estate sectors.
 (1 Lec., 20 Lab.)